margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Rise and shine for a new day.
 I feel frustrated inside, trapped in the chains of negative karma.
 I feel guilt, and shame for the things done wrong, the confessions I've made.
-But life is continuous, and there is new grace for today, new people to meet, and new light on the same people and things to see.
+Life is continuous, however, and there is new grace for today, new people to meet, and new light on the same people and things to see.
 Rise and shine for a new day.
 The past can never be fully let go of, or redeemed, but the light will shine as it did in the beginning, shining through the shadows that lead to feeling so tight inside.